varsunk/mnist-webapp/README.md

 This project consists of a simple Flask webapp that allows users to upload 28x28 images containing a single digit (0-9) and then returns a prediction for what digit the image contains.

+## Instructions

+This website runs locally and does not require an internet connection.
+You can run it on your own computer so long as you have all of the proper Python libraries (specified in requirements.txt) downloaded as well as their dependencies.

+In order to run the app, simply navigate to the project root and run the following command:

+`python app.py`

 This is what the website looks when you first open it.
 Click "Choose File" in order to choose an image to test, and click "Submit" in order to receive a prediction.

 ![Screenshot of the website when first opened.](readme_1.png)